Ogdensburg mayor found not guilty of harassment charge

 FOWLER — Ogdensburg Mayor Jeffrey M. Skelly has been found not guilty of pushing a now retired fire captain to the ground outside of City Hall last December.

-In a ruling issued Thursday by Fowler Town Justice Timothy Knowlton, Mr. Skelly was found not guilty of a second-degree harassment charge following a nearly two and a half hour bench trial on Dec.
+In a ruling issued Thursday by Fowler Town Justice Timothy Knowlton, Mr. Skelly was found not guilty of second-degree harassment, a violation, following a more than two-hour bench trial on Dec.
 7.

-Mr. Skelly had been charged with second-degree harassment by state police following an alleged physical confrontation with Gerald H. Mack, a now retired captain of the Ogdensburg Fire Department on Dec.
-9, 2020 outside of city hall the night of a special City Council meeting to adopt the city’s 2021 budget.
+Mr. Skelly had been charged by state police following an alleged physical confrontation with Gerald H. Mack, a now retired captain of the Ogdensburg Fire Department.
+The incident took place at the Caroline Street entrance to City Hall on Dec.
+9, 2020, the night of a special City Council meeting to adopt the city’s 2021 budget.

-District Attorney Gary M. Pasqua said that they received the ruling and respected Judge Knowlton’s decision on the matter.
+St. Lawrence County District Attorney Gary M. Pasqua said that he received the ruling and respected Judge Knowlton’s decision on the matter.

-“I believe we presented all the evidence that we could on the matter and ultimately it was up to the judge,” said Mr. Pasqua.
+“I believe we presented all the evidence that we could on the matter and ultimately it was up to the judge,” Mr. Pasqua said.

-A message was left for Mr. Skelly’s attorney, Peter Dumas of Malone.
+A message was left for Mr. Skelly’s attorney, Peter A. Dumas of Malone.

 (0) comments